-The District's investments in Treasury Obligations are limited by state statutory requirements and bond compliance.
+The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2019, the District's investment in First American Treasury Obligations were rated AAAm by Standard & Poor's.
+As of September 30, 2022, all of the District's investments were rated AAAm by Standard & Poor's.